 Another tied straw hat by Otilla Leeman.

 Mr. Kurt Wismer, Switzerland, left, was the last tied straw hat professional, as of his retirement by 2019.
-When he was producing hats he’d spend a day to make one of these tied hats using waxed thread.
-Here is a link to view.
-It took him up to 15 hours to make a classic knotted hat.
+When he was producing hats he’d spend a day to make one of these tied hats using waxed thread. .
+He said it took him up to 15 hours to make a classic knotted hat.
 The crown alone took two hours.
 For this he used locally grown wheat straw.
 The hats were made from whole straws.
 More expensive models are made with rye straw.
 He’d cut, dry and sorts the raw material himself.
-There a few videos on the internet that provide even more information, however, we are unable to download them for you, but are certainly worth a look!

 According to Mr. Wismer there are two types of straw hats.
 Those that are stitched together (are called Bändelihut: The straws are flattened and sewn hats, and those that are hand knotted (are called Röhrlihut.
 The straws remain intact and are tied together.)
 The knotted Röhrlihut hats were once exported as “Genuine Yeddo” (in English) and could comprise of 2400 or more knots per hat.